ome/omero-guide-scripts/docs/walkthrough.rst

    *Exported .csv with only the object ID and name*
 ..

-  Tip: If you have Key-Value pairs attached to your objects that you do not \
+  Tip: To omit some Key-Value pairs during export \
   wish to export (to create a template like shown above), specify a not-in-use \
   namespace (any random input will work).
 This does not affect tags.